SM 18x125 [2xM5] / N42 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these devices can be problematic in medical diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.